owncloud-archive/mail/README.md

 ## Nightly Builds

 Instead of setting everything up manually, you can just [download the nighly builds](https://en0ch.se/index.php/s/3v5J3XXeQCCp73p) instead.
-These builds are updated every 12 hour - 00:00 and 12:00, and is pre-configured with all the needed dependencies.
+These builds are updated every 12 hours - 00:00 and 12:00, and are pre-configured with all the needed dependencies.

 1. Download
-2. Exctract the zip archive to /owncloud/apps/mail
+2. Exctract the zip archive to 'path-to-owncloud/apps'
 3. Navigate to »Apps«, choose the category »Productivity«, find the Mail app and enable it.

 The nighly builds are provided by [Daniel Hansson](https://github.com/enoch85)